lojikil/curryon-anabasis/Anabasis.md

 - whilst linearzing our attack flows
 - resulting in _roughly_ the same code density
 - with better understanding
+- in roughly 1 week's worth of work.

 mainly, let's talk tools (and play a CTF)